This integration is powered by Singer's Google CloudSQL MySQL tap and certified by Stitch. Check out and contribute to the repo on GitHub.

 On the Stitch Dashboard page, click the Add Integration button.

-Click the CloudSQL MySQL icon.
+- Locate and click the Google CloudSQL MySQL icon.

-Fill in the fields as follows:
+- Fill in the fields as follows:

-Step 4: Create a replication schedule
+Step 4.4: Create a replication schedule

 In the Replication Frequency section, you’ll create the integration’s replication schedule.
 An integration’s replication schedule determines how often Stitch runs a replication job, and the time that job begins.

-To help prevent overages, consider setting the integration to replicate less frequently.
+To keep your row usage low, consider setting the integration to replicate less frequently.
 See the Understanding and Reducing Your Row Usage guide for tips on reducing your usage.

 Step 5: Select data to replicate

-The last step is to select the tables and columns you want to replicate.
-When you track a table, you’ll also need to define its Replication Method and, if using Key-based Incremental Replication, its Replication Key.
+The last step is to select select the tables and columns you want to replicate.

 Because MyISAM tables implement table-level locking when queries are executed, any time Stitch queries a MyISAM table during a replication job, the entire table will be locked.